-- Gain True Trust in God and Carry Our Crosses: We must grow in faith in Jesus and seek grace to stop worrying or complaining when things go wrong or not how we want and trust in God what God allows to lead us into sanctity, if we can learn, change and grow from our blessings (crosses);
+- Gain True Trust in God and Carry Our Crosses: We must grow in faith in Jesus and seek grace to stop worrying or complaining when things go wrong.
+We want to trust in God and what God allows as necessary to lead us into sanctity, if we can learn, change and grow from our blessings (crosses);

 - Remove the World’s Pleasures: Nothing pulls our hearts and minds off of God more than the world’s pleasures.
-Little by little wean ourselves of all the world’s pleasures that we run to for happiness, so we can run to God alone as our source of joy and not reject Him for the world.
+Little by little wean ourselves of all the world’s pleasures that we run to for happiness, so God alone can be our source of joy and so we won’t reject Him for anything in the world.
 To learn more pleases read “Become Attached to God Not the World”;

 - Choose the Cross: choose the cross–like Christ–chose what we don’t like, what is difficult, what is less, what is painful (according to God’s will) in everything as penance so we can to send grace for the salvation of our’s and others souls like Christ did for us.

 - Love the Cross: gain a love for suffering.
 To learn more please read, “How to Love Suffering.”

 This is how we obtain Perfect Love of God as we walk on The Way of Perfection.
 This is the path the saints, who obtained Heaven, traveled.
 It’s the path we need to follow too; it is how we really follow Christ to Heaven.

 Yet, what we need to do isn’t a very hard, but it is very difficult to walk on because we don’t want to change.
 But we can learn how.

 “Amen, I say to you that you who have followed me… will inherit eternal life” (Matthew 19:28-29).